 As an Amazon Associate I earn from qualifying purchases.

-This sesame vinaigrette is a delicious salad dressing for any Asian salads, or marinades for meats used in Asian dishes.
+This sesame vinaigrette is a delicious salad dressing for any Asian salad or marinades for meats used in Asian dishes.
 Works great as a basting sauce on the grill as well!

 I love Asian salads.
-The ginger, the carrots, the green onions and maybe a little cabbage tossed together with chicken makes for an amazing lunch.
+The ginger, the carrots, the green onions, and maybe a little cabbage tossed together with chicken make for an amazing lunch.
 Add some Asian vinaigrette, and the flavors explode!

 What Is Sesame Dressing?

-Sesame dressing, or in this case, sesame vinaigrette, is a very simple salad dressing that works well in many different dishes.
-While there are many different recipes for it, a classic combination can include sesame oil, soy sauce and vinegar, as I’ve done in the recipe below.
-I used a rice vinegar just to keep the flavor profile going, and added some spices to take things up a notch.
+Sesame salad dressing, or in this case, sesame vinaigrette, is a very simple Asian salad dressing that works well in many different dishes.
+While there are many different recipes for it, a classic combination can include sesame oil, soy sauce, and vinegar, as I’ve done in the recipe below.
+I used rice vinegar just to keep the flavor profile going and added some spices to take things up a notch.

 What Is Vinaigrette Dressing Used For?

-In general, vinaigrettes are use for three things, as mentioned above.
+In general, vinaigrettes are used for three things, as mentioned above.
 These plus other uses include:

 - Basting sauce

-I’m sure there are some creative uses out there that go beyond those three things, but those are the standard.
+I’m sure there are some creative uses out there that go beyond the three highlighted things, but those are standard.